 Research also teaches us how to help people taking care of loved ones with Parkinson's disease and how healthcare providers can take better care of their patients.

-The OHSU Parkinson Center is a national leader in Parkinson's disease research and recognized as a National Parkinson Foundation Center of Excellence.
+The OHSU Parkinson Center and Movement Disorders Program is a national leader in Parkinson's disease research and recognized as a National Parkinson Foundation Center of Excellence.
 We are involved in many studies that are fully recruited and others that are being planned.

-The following Parkinson’s disease (PD) research studies are currently looking for participants:
+The following Parkinson’s disease (PD) and movement disorders research studies are currently looking for participants:

 Balance and gait studies